Yilmas/wll-tracker/README.md

 Discord Tracker for the Container Yard

 ## Usage
-- Setup EnvVars WLL_token and WLL_guildId
+- Setup EnvVars WLL_token and